amirmc/amirmc.github.com/_posts/2013-09-02-working-on-the-internet-of-my-things.md

 how the IoT may play out it's actually not a pretty picture.
 We're in the age of the Internet behemoths, with huge centralised data silos containing lots of our personal data.
 We trust such services to secure our data but [repeated breaches][dropbox-breaches] undermine that trust.
-Sure there is some choice among providers but it's fast becoming a case of "choose your dictator".
+Sure, there is some choice among providers but it's fast becoming a case of "choose your dictator".
 Our information is trapped, interoperating is [becoming difficult][eff-google-xmpp] and to top it off, these giants are